PocketStudio for mobile

 To install the app see Installing PocketStudio for mobile.

 To record a camera using PocketStudio’s augmented reality app, do as follows:

 Tap on the icon to launch the application.

 You will then be displayed with a list of the 3D scenes contained in that project.

 Tap on the scene you wish to create a camera for.
 It is recommended to not draw scenes on the phone that contain more than 1M triangles.
 See our tips for preparing your scenes for AR for more details.

 About data synchronization: if the data for the scene you wish to work with is not yet on the phone, the app will first download the scene’s data from the server.
 This can take some time depending on your internet connection speed and scene complexity.
 Once up to date, the scene will be automatically updated if a user changes it remotely.
-Data synchronisation happens automatically for you.
+Data synchronisation is done automatically by PocketStudio for you.

 The ARCamera view will show up.
 Track a horizontal surface by pointing the phone to a horizontal surface while moving it around.
 See tips for tracking real-world surfaces for further details.
 As soon as the app has detected a stable surface, a wireframe will be overlaid on top of that real-world surface in the camera view.
 If you now move the camera around, the grid should feel like it is sticking to the real-world surface.

 Tap on the grid to drop the 3D scene into the view.
 The scene origin will be placed at the touch point.
 The 3D scene will be rendered on top of the camera view without textures and lights (on mobile devices, these features are not supported at the moment).

 If you open the Scene Editor in PocketStudio for desktop, you will be able to see your AR camera moving live in the viewport.
-For further details see Live AR cameras in PocketStudio desktop
+For further details see Locating users in the scene and Looking through their eyes

 You can rotate, scale and move using gesture: